Important Note for Spring 2024

-Please note that the individual instruction request forms for fall 2022 will be active and open for requests starting July 1, 2022.
+Please note that the individual instruction request forms for spring 2024 will be active and open for requests starting October 9, 2023.

-If you intend to request D-clearance for individual instruction courses as described in the description below, please submit these requests once the forms are active starting July 1.
+If you intend to request D-clearance for spring 2024 individual instruction courses as described in the description below, please submit these requests once the forms are active starting October 9, 2023.
 If you have any other questions or concerns, please contact Thornton Student Affairs at email@example.com.

 This page contains links to D-clearance request forms for individual instruction courses at the USC Thornton School of Music.